corda/corda/README.md

 components of the OpenJDK class library will be built from the sources found under the specified directory.
 See "Building with the OpenJDK Class Library" below for details.
     * _default:_ not set

+  * `android` - if set, use the Android class library instead of the default Avian class library.
+See "Building with the Android Class Library" below for details.
+    * _default:_ not set

 These flags determine the name of the directory used for the build.